-A poignant coming-of-age memoir by the daughter of artistic, bohemian parents—set against a backdrop of 1950s New York, Cape Cod, and Mexico.
+A “touching, heartbreaking, and exceptional” (Town & Country) coming-of-age memoir by the daughter of artistic, bohemian parents—set against a backdrop of 1950s New York, Cape Cod, and Mexico.

 On the surface, Herrera’s childhood was idyllic and surreal.
 But underneath, the pain of being a parent’s afterthought was acute.
 Upper Bohemia captures the tension between a child’s excitement at every new thing and her sadness at losing the comfort of a reliable family.
 For her parents, both painters, the thing that mattered most was beauty—and so her childhood was expanded by art and by a reverence for nature.
 But her early years were also marred by abuse and by absent, irresponsible adults.
-Herrera would move from place to place, parent to parent, relative to family friend, and school to school—eventually following her mother to Mexico.
-The step-parents and step-siblings kept changing, too.
+As a result, Herrera would move from place to place, parent to parent, relative to family friend, and school to school—eventually following her mother to Mexico.
+The stepparents and stepsiblings kept changing too.

-Intimate and honest, Upper Bohemia is a celebration of a wild and pleasure-filled way of living—and a poignant reminder of the toll such narcissism takes on the children raised in its grip.
+Intimate and honest, Upper Bohemia “captures an enchanted but erratic childhood in a rarefied milieu with the critical but appreciative eye of a seasoned art historian” (The Wall Street Journal).
+It is a celebration of a wild and pleasure-filled way of living—and a poignant reminder of the toll such narcissism takes on the children raised in its grip.